apecloud/kubeblocks.io/blog/deploy-wordpress-on-kubeblocks.md

       create database wordpress;
       ```

-   3. Run the following command to create mysql-secret and set the key mariadb-password=password.
+   3. Run the following command to create `mysql-secret` and set the key `mariadb-password=password`.
 During the installation, WordPress will use this password key value as the database password.
 Note that the key name for the password must be mariadb-password.
 The username will not be read from this secret.

       ```bash
       kubectl create secret generic mysql-secret --from-literal=mariadb-password=password
       ```

-:::warning
+:::caution

 You can create a secret to be referenced later during the WordPress installation to avoid transmitting the password in plaintext.